cqc-alec/qpr/qpr.md

 We can argue that this is simply a badly-constructed program, for the above reason, which would never arise from valid QIR.
-However, it highlights the fact that even a DAG may not terminate when there is control flow, and conversion of an FD-graph to (e.g.) QIR probably needs to begin with an analysis of the dominance graph.
+However, it highlights the fact that even a DAG may not terminate when there is control flow, and conversion of an E-graph to (e.g.) QIR probably needs to begin with an analysis of the dominance graph.

 _Races_.
-Comsiser this FD-graph:
+Comsiser this E-graph:

 ![](graphs/race.gv.svg)